splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/3-activities.md

 # Wrap Up

-This book is about learning to program, which is learning to create digital realities that exist and operate within a computer.
+This book is about learning to program, which is really learning to create digital realities that exist and operate within a computer.
 Computers are complicated machines, but we can rise above that due to abstraction.

 Before we continue this journey, we need to take a brief tour of the tools and skills you will need to use your computer like a computing professional.